timacdonald/json-api/README.md

 - [ ] Pagination tests
 - [ ] collection counts
 - [ ] allow filtering of attributes and relationships via "when" helpers.
-- [ ] How to handle single resources loading / allow listing (can we PR Spatie Query Builder for this or does it already support it?).
 - [ ] Filter `null` relationships

 # To document